 Open innovation is a new relationship model for companies with external agents (universities, startups, research centres, other companies in the same or another industry…) which promotes collaboration and the exchange of ideas.

 Endesa has adopted this open model to find high-quality ideas that enable us to grow.
 We have entered this new culture with the purpose of developing innovative ideas capable of transforming the current energy model.

 How do we apply open innovation at Endesa?

-Through the collaborative endesaenergychallenges.com platform, which, alongside entrepreneurs, looks to find energy efficient products and services.
+Endesaenergychallenges.com is a collaborative platform that serves to find, together with entrepreneurs, efficient energy products and services.
 It aims to challenge the most brilliant minds to seek energy solutions that allow the current model to be transformed.

 We launch challenges from this platform that will help us find disruptive ideas that can contribute towards finding those new energy solutions.
 The most recent challenge was the Blockchain lab a laboratory focused on a technology that could change the way we do business around the world.
 Blockchain already enabled the development of a digital currency, the bitcoin, which provides greater security for data and transactions.
 The idea now is to obtain new applications focused on the energy sector that can then be transferred to the Spanish market.

 But Endesa Energy Challenges also includes other challenges:

 The Hackathon, a meeting of innovative ideas, in which the winning ideas was an app that can detect inefficiencies and energy losses in households.

 The Datathon a competition aimed at finding innovative proposals based on the analysis of customers’ estimated consumption data, was a huge success, with over 600 people from 20 countries taking part.